sanctuuary/APE_UseCases/SimpleDemo/README.md

 This is a basic project used to demonstrate the sysnthesis functionality provided by APE (the Automated Pipeline Explorer).

 ## Installation
 In order to run the synthesis APE-&lt;version>.jar needs to be available: https://github.com/sanctuuary/APE.

+#### Optional
-Furthermore, in order to be able to execute the generated workflows on the machine, GMT set of tools needs to be installed: http://gmt.soest.hawaii.edu/projects/gmt/wiki/Installing
+In order to be able to execute the generated workflows on the machine, GMT set of tools needs to be installed: http://gmt.soest.hawaii.edu/projects/gmt/wiki/Installing
+This step is not required for the workflow synthesis, considering that the synthesis of conadidate workflows and their execution are 2 separate steps.

 ## Run